 These adjustment factors cannot exceed one plus the NYSRC's Installed Reserve Margin.
 Once the Adjustment Factors are obtained, the Adjusted Unforced Capacity from NYPA plants is calculated as:

-NYPA adjustment factor applied to the contractual amount from $ICAF{plant} =$ plant = Niagara, St. Lawrence, or Fitzpatrick.
+$ICAF{plant} =$ NYPA adjustment factor applied to the contractual amount from plant; $IC{plant} =$ the contractual Capacity amount purchased from plant; and plant = Niagara, St. Lawrence, or Fitzpatrick.
+Adjusted